 You should now understand the overall purpose and direction of the WordPress REST API.
 As such, let’s get into a few specifics about how it works.
 There are some basic concepts you’ll need to understand if you want to get hands-on and start experimenting with the API yourself.

 As we’ve explained, every API processes requests and returns responses.
 In other words, a client asks it to perform a certain action, and the API carries out that action.
 Exactly how APIs do this can vary.
-REST APIs are specifically designed to receive and respond to particular type of requests, using simple HTML commands (or ‘methods’).
+REST APIs are specifically designed to receive and respond to a particular type of request, using simple HTML commands (or ‘methods’).

 To illustrate, here are the most basic and important HTML methods a client may send:

 - GET: This command retrieves a resource from the server (such as a particular piece of data).